rabeeh-ta/daily-quotes/README.md

 ## About the project
 the website calls a [quotes API](https://programming-quotes-api.herokuapp.com) and displays it on the screen.

-### why
+### Why
-this repo is where [many people](https://github.com/rabeeh-ta/daily-quotes/graphs/contributors) learned about git and github.
+this repo is where [many people](https://github.com/rabeeh-ta/daily-quotes/graphs/contributors) have learned about git and github.
 And done their first pull and push❤️